Welcome to the Wichita State University Department of Communication Sciences and Disorders!

 |Minimum GPA to apply||3.00 GPA in last 60 credit hours|

-|GPA range of accepted students in last application cycle||3.62-4.00 in last 60 credit hours (Average 3.83 GPA)|
+|GPA range of accepted students in last application cycle||3.20-4.00 in last 60 credit hours (Average 3.85 GPA)|

 |Examinations required to apply||Either the Graduate Record Examination or Miller Analogies Test.
 Non-native English speakers must also document written and spoken English proficiency.|

-|Average range of exam scores of accepted students in last cycle||
+|Average range of exam scores of accepted students in last application cycle (middle 50%)||

-MAT: Range not available
+MAT: Range not available (suggested range: 399-431)